Accounts from Incomplete Records

 • Bills Receivable and Bills payable Accounts should be prepared and missing entries should be ascertained and incorporated.

-Preparation of Various Accounts
+Single Entry Accounts – Preparation of Accounts

 To ascertain missing figures, various accounts are required to be prepared.
 The common types of entries for such accounts are explained below: